ambitiondev/vue-cookiebot-plugin/README.md

 ```

 ### 3.2 Vue 3
 The variable `$cookiebot` can now be injected.
-You can trigger the consent banner where you'd like by executing after defining a `$cookiebot` variable:
+You can trigger the consent banner where you'd like after defining a `$cookiebot` variable:
 See [Provide/ Inject](https://v3.vuejs.org/guide/component-provide-inject.html) for more information about Provide/ Inject API

 ```